Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 One may see the blog is like the demo site.

 Later one can new a Github blog this way: write a markdown file, save it following the naming rule, for example 2020-06-10-how-to-set-up-a-github-blog.md, copy it to _posts folder and "synchronize".

+Acknowledgement: @DWJWendy shared the experience in [a blog](https://www.jianshu.com/p/d7c6e59931f0) which inspired me a lot, and the blog also links to more themes: [Themes](https://hexo.io/themes/), [Jekyll Themes](http://jekyllthemes.org).